-Death Benefits for Members Entitled to a Vested Allowance
+Death Benefits for Former Vested Members

-If you are a current or former member who is vested and dies after separation from employment but before payment of the vested allowance starts, your designated beneficiaries will receive a single payment consisting of your accumulated contributions.
+If you are a former vested member who dies before payment of the vested allowance starts, your designated beneficiaries will receive a single payment consisting of your accumulated contributions.

 Disability Benefits

 The SRPS provides important disability coverage in the unfortunate event that a serious illness or injury permanently incapacitates you from performing your job duties.
 While we hope you never have to apply for disability, a disabling accident or illness can happen at any time.
 For this reason, it is important that you be aware of the disability provisions of your plan.